zaitsev85/message-from-space/source/message10.rst

 Code
 ----

-The :ref:`Haskell code <message3-code>` has been revised to decode the integer devision operator.
+The :ref:`Haskell code <message3-code>` has been revised to decode the integer division operator.

 .. literalinclude:: annotate10.hs.diff
    :language: diff